Scifabric/pybossa/doc/api.rst

 Gives you the list of featured projects.

-* **pagination**: A pagination object for getting new featured projets from this category.
+* **pagination**: A pagination object for getting new featured projects from this category.
 * **active_cat**: Active category.
 * **projects**: List of projects belonging to this category.
 * **categories**: List of available categories in this server.